Docs

 }

-acton script process_address.tolk EQBvDB_H7FFBs0nF4ap_DBdcOrwY_rMIpNVVOR6SWYFHByMJ null
+acton script scripts/processAddress.tolk EQBvDB_H7FFBs0nF4ap_DBdcOrwY_rMIpNVVOR6SWYFHByMJ null

-Unsupported Types
+Unsupported types

 The script CLI does not currently accept every ABI type directly.
+These parameter types are rejected:

 • tuple